SourceBox-LLC/FineFoundry/docs/user-guide/scrape-tab.md

 - Select a data source and configure parameters
 - Choose pairing strategies (for web scrapers) or generation types (for synthetic)
 - Monitor progress and logs in real time
-- Preview the resulting JSON dataset
+- Preview the resulting dataset

+All scraped data is automatically saved to the database.

 ![Scrape Tab](../../img/ff_scrape_tab.png)